Manasamanthena12/Micro-IT-India/README.md

 # Micro-IT-India

 🎬 Movie Review Sentiment Analysis

 Welcome to the Movie Review Sentiment Analysis app!
 This web app uses AI to analyze movie reviews and predict their sentiment—whether they’re Positive 😊, Negative 😔, or Neutral 😐—with an impressive 88.71% accuracy.
 Built as a personal project to explore natural language processing, this app offers a fun and insightful way to understand the emotions behind movie reviews.
 Launched on May 21, 2025, at 09:04 PM IST, it’s now live for everyone to try!

 What Does This App Do? 🌟

 The Movie Review Sentiment Analysis app makes it easy to gauge the sentiment of any movie review.
 Just type in a review, and the app will classify it as Positive, Negative, or Neutral, complete with a confidence score.
 It’s a quick way to see if a review leans toward praise, criticism, or neutrality—all with a cinematic flair!
 The app has a single, streamlined page:

 A Main Page where you enter your review and get instant sentiment predictions, displayed in colorful boxes with emojis to keep things lively.

 The app is hosted online, so you can access it anytime, anywhere with an internet connection.

+Step Into the Cinema of Sentiments! 🍿

+Ready to uncover the emotions behind your movie reviews?
+Click the button below to experience the app live—lights, camera, action!🎥 Discover the Sentiment Now! 🎥

 Cool Things About the App ✨

 Predicts three sentiments: Positive 😊, Negative 😔, and Neutral 😐, using a Logistic Regression model trained on the IMDb dataset.